FEC v. Rivera

 Summary

-On February 23, 2021, the United States District Court for the Southern District of Florida (the court) granted the Commission’s motion for summary judgment against former Representative David Rivera.
-The Commission had alleged that Rivera violated the ban on contributions in the name of another, 52 U.S.C. § 30122, by engaging in a scheme to secretly provide nearly $76,000 in in-kind contributions to a federal candidate.
+On July 1, 2024, the United States Court of Appeals for the Eleventh Circuit (the appeals court) vacated the district court’s grant of summary judgment and subsequent final judgment in FEC v.
+Rivera.
+The district court had found former Representative David Rivera liable for violating the Federal Election Campaign Act’s (the Act) ban on contributions in the name of another, 52 U.S.C. § 30122, by engaging in a scheme to secretly provide nearly $76,000 in in-kind contributions to a federal candidate.

 Background